 Ignore changes whose lines are all blank.

 Show the context between diff hunks, up to the specified number of lines, thereby fusing hunks that are close to each other.
+Defaults to

 Disallow external diff drivers.

 Allow (or disallow) external text conversion filters to be run when comparing binary files.
 See gitattributes for details.
 Because textconv filters are typically a one-way conversion, the resulting diff is suitable for human consumption, but cannot be applied.
 For this reason, textconv filters are enabled by default only for git-diff and git-log, but not for git-format-patch or diff plumbing commands.